chakradharreddynallu/handrail-computer-use/evidence/STATUS.md

 ## Not yet executed / not claimed

-- Genuine OpenAI API-driven discovery.
-No model API key was configured during this build.
+- Successful OpenAI API-driven discovery.
+The key is configured, but the live run on 2026-09-25 failed at step 0 with HTTP 429 / `credit_balance_exhausted`.
+No successful live discovery or replay is claimed.
 - A real person's interactive console or headed-window takeover.
 The mechanism is implemented and exercised with a simulated operator in the integration test.
 - Submission email.